Council leaders ‘may face challenges maintaining schools after Scottish Budget’

 SPICe said Budget documents also do not allow for an understanding of how spending will contribute to meeting Scotland's climate targets.

-“It includes record funding of over £14 billion for councils in 2024-25 – a real-terms increase of 4.3 per cent compared with this year’s Budget – should they agree to freeze council tax.
-The Budget also invests more than £5 billion in building a fair, green and growing economy which creates jobs, supports businesses and helps finance Scotland’s public services and the transition to net zero.
+“It includes record funding of over £14 billion for councils in 2024/25 – a real-terms increase of 4.3 per cent compared with this year’s Budget – should they agree to freeze council tax.
+The Budget also invests more than £5bn in building a fair, green and growing economy, which creates jobs, supports businesses and helps finance Scotland’s public services and the transition to net zero.

 “Creating financially sustainable person-centred public services is one of our key priorities.
 That’s why we are working across the public sector to reform services, ensuring they are sustainable, efficient and meet the needs of the people of Scotland.”